Teenage surfer survives shark attack off Hawaii's Big Island

 His mother recounted seeing the boy’s friends converge around him in the water, and from shore she and other onlookers “could see the shark going through the wave,” apparently after it had struck.
 His friends pulled the bleeding teenager onto his surf board and quickly paddled him to shore.

-“I didn’t know it was him, but then everyone else stood up, and he didn‘t,” Claire Nateahi said.
+“I didn’t know it was him, but then everyone else stood up, and he didn‘t,” Claire Napeahi said.
 “I didn’t want it to be him.”

 Jimmy was flown by helicopter to Hilo Medical Center, where he was listed in satisfactory condition on Sunday night, said William Aila, chairman of the state Department of Land and Natural Resources.

-Note: (This story has been corrected to fix surname of victim and mother throughout)